On Losing a Child:

 SIDS often occurs at home, forcing parents and sometimes siblings or other children to witness a terrible tragedy and possibly scenes of intense confusion.
 In some cases, the parents themselves are the ones who find the child dead and they must always live with that memory.
 In other cases, the parents may feel overwhelming guilt or anger if the death occurred while the child was in child care.
 They may feel that the baby might not have died if they had been caring for the infant.

-SIDS parents, like other child loss parents, are very often plagued by “if only’s” that they cannot resolve resolve.
+SIDS parents, like other child loss parents, are very often plagued by “if only’s” that they cannot resolve.
 They replay such thoughts as: “If only I hadn’t put the child down for a nap when I did.”
 “If only I had checked on the baby sooner.”
 “If only I had not returned to work so soon.”
 “If only I had taken the baby to the doctor with that slight cold.”

 Professionals need to provide parents with reliable information, as well as emotional support in these situations.

 SIDS parents, relatives, child care providers, health care professionals, and other adults feel helpless in trying to explain the inexplicable to other young children who may have been present at the time of the baby’s death.
 It is especially difficult for children to understand why a baby died when the infant didn’t appear to be sick.
-Also, in some cases parents are required to explain SIDS to adults who are misinformed or know nothing about the syndrome.
+Also, in some cases, parents are required to explain SIDS to adults who are misinformed or know nothing about the syndrome.

 In some SIDS deaths, the autopsy findings may help answer questions.
 Parents are often anxious to consult with the pathologist after the autopsy.
 Discussing the autopsy results often helps most parents accept the reality of their infant’s death.
-The pathologist reviews the autopsy results, explaining in terms the parents can understand how these findings point (or do not point) to a determination of cause of death.
+The pathologist reviews the autopsy results, explaining in terms the parents can understand how these findings point (or do not point) to a determination of the cause of death.
 The pathologist should also take the time to answer any questions that arise.

 Friends and family members should try to do all they can to show their concern and help the parents in keeping memories of their baby alive.
 For most SIDS parents, it is also reassuring for others to try to mention special things they noticed about the baby and remember the child’s birthday or the anniversary of the death.
 By extending these personal and sensitive gestures, loving and concerned relatives, friends, and caregivers can become a source of reassurance and comfort for the grieving parents.